commune-sh/commune-server/README.md

 3. Copy `config-sample.toml` to `config.toml`.
 Update the config with your Synapse details.
 4. Run `make` to build the app.
-5. Run the `db/matrix/views/creates.sh` script to create the materialized views.
+5. Run the `db/matrix/views/creates.sh` script to create materialized views.
-6. Run `modd` to run app locally.
+6. Run `modd` to run app locally while developing.
 7. To deploy, put the app behind `nginx`.

 Finally, you'll need to go install the